 Caregivers submit a registration form online for each participant.
 The form will be checked and entered into the Return Home Registry (RHR).

-Once the information is entered, the caregiver will be mailed a Fingerprint Identification kit to record their loved one's fingerprints and other important information for their own future reference.
-A Return Home Registry registration card will also be provided which indicates that the person is registered in our program and it will indicate their RHR registration number.
+Once the information is entered, a Return Home Registry registration card will be provided which indicates that the person is registered in our program and it will indicate their RHR registration number.
 This number can be used by any Torrance officer to quickly access the files of your loved one.
 The card will also allow other police agencies to quickly identify the person by notifying them to contact Torrance PD if the person is found in their jurisdiction.

 Two photos of the registrant will be needed to complete the registration process.
 One photo needs to be a full body photograph of the person standing or sitting and the second photo needs to be a head and shoulders photograph similar to a passport photo.
 All photos must be in jpeg format.
 Photos can be submitted after the original form is submitted.
 If you are unable to submit photos, we will arrange to take the photos for you.